eliasnemr/meg-docker-elias/README.md

 ## Install and run MEG

 1. Run `docker compose up` at the root of this repo.
-2. Open a browser and go to `127.0.0.1:9004` to open your MiniDAPP Hub
+2. Open a browser and go to `127.0.0.1:9004` to open your MiniDAPP Hub.
-3. Install the MEG Minidapp which you will find in the dapps folder of this repo.
+3. Install the `emh.minidapp` which you will find in the `./dapps` folder of this repo.

 ## Useful Commands